cooperdk/YAPO-e-plus/README.md

 There is a setup available for an easy install.
 There is also a copy of the setup with pre-registered actors, websites and tags (thousands of them).
 It will be available on Patreon shortly.

+* If you're not too afraid of dabbling a bit with this, try the development branch which will have more exciting features.
+You can consult the README.md and the CHANGELOG.md in there to check out what's new. *

 ATTENTION - The program directory MUST be renamed to "YAPO" (upper case) as some functions depend on this!

 There are a **set of logos** available for websites, thanks to @GernBlanston#0168 from Porn Organizing (https://discord.gg/6TvpGA) - get them here: http://yapo-eplus.sex-galleri.dk/websitelogos.zip - they should be unpacked to your YAPO root.
 YAPO simply matches the website name in your installation with a PNG image in videos/media/logos and if there's a name match, the logo will be shown on the website view.
 Currently, the filename MUST match the  website name (not case-sensitive).